Jesse-Cooper/sudokuSolver/README.md

 # Sudoku Solver

-Constraint satisfaction problems allow various contains to be enforced to solve a problem.
-This project demonstrates constraint satisfactions ued to solve Sudoku.
+Constraint satisfaction problems allow various constraints to be enforced in-order solve a problem.
+This project demonstrates constraint satisfactions used to solve Sudoku.

 ## Application